mrbean-bremen/pyfakefs/docs/usage.rst

 ``create_file()`` also allows you to set the file mode and the file contents together with the encoding if needed.
-Alternatively, you can define a file size without contents--in this case, you will not be able to perform standard I\O operations on the file (may be used to "fill up" the file system with large files).
+Alternatively, you can define a file size without contents--in this case, you will not be able to perform standard I\O operations on the file (may be used to fill up the file system with large files, see also :ref:`set-fs-size`).

 .. code:: python